neondatabase/website/content/docs/guides/logical-replication-neon.md

 This command removes the specified replication slot (`my_replication_slot` in this case) from your database.
 It's important to ensure that the replication slot is no longer in use or required before dropping it, as this action is irreversible and could affect replication processes relying on this slot.

+## Data Definition Language (DDL) operations

+Logical replication in Postgres primarily handles Data Manipulation Language (DML) operations like `INSERT`, `UPDATE`, and `DELETE`.
+However, it does not automatically replicate Data Definition Language (DDL) operations such as `CREATE TABLE`, `ALTER TABLE`, or `DROP TABLE`.
+This means that schema changes in the publisher database are not directly replicated to the subscriber database.

+Manual intervention is required to replicate DDL changes.
+This can be done by applying the DDL changes separately in both the publisher and subscriber databases or by using third-party tools that can handle DDL replication.

 ## Monitoring replication

 To ensure that your logical replication setup is running as expected, you should monitor replication processes regularly.
 The [pg_stat_replication](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-REPLICATION-VIEW) view displays information about each active replication connection to the publisher.